Romualdo Pacheco: Diplomacy and death

 After leaving Congress, Pacheco lived on a cattle ranch in the northern Mexican state of Coahuila for five years until he was appointed as U.S. Minister to various countries in Central America in 1890.
+Beginning in February 1891, Pacheco served as Minister to Guatemala, a post that he held until June 1893.
+From May 21 to October 13, 1891, Pacheco simultaneously served as U.S. Minister to Guatemala, Costa Rica, El Salvador, Honduras, and Nicaragua.

-He returned to California in 1893, and he died in Oakland, at the home of his brother-in-law, in 1899.
+At the conclusion of his diplomatic service, Pacheco returned to California, and he died in Oakland, at the home of his brother-in-law, in 1899.
 He is buried in Mountain View Cemetery.